moddyz/VFXBuild/README.md

 # VFXBuild

-Build and installation recipes for a collection of open-source VFX software.
+Build and installation recipes for a collection of open-source software commonly used in VFX.

 A lot of the procedures are simply copied from `build_scripts/build_usd.py` which is shipped with [USD](https://github.com/PixarAnimationStudios).